 Deciding to stick with the face she was born with, her “regal looks,” (according to the several artists who have drawn her over time,) led to many modeling assignments throughout the years.
 She’s been especially lauded for her fashion illustration lay-outs.

-And now, with the Beauty section of ItsNotAboutMe.TV, Karen introduces us to her hip and helpful fashion, beauty, and health choices on a continual basis.
+And with the popular Beauty section of ItsNotAboutMe.TV, Karen introduces us to her hip and helpful fashion, beauty, and health choices on a continual basis.

 But Beauty and Food are far from Karen Salkin’s only areas of expertise.
-Featuring over three dozen topics, ItsNotAboutMe.TV covers just about every aspect of modern life one could want in a publication.
+Featuring about four dozen topics, ItsNotAboutMe.TV covers just about every aspect of modern life one could possibly want in a publication.
 Her theatre, movie, television, and sports reviews are frequently picked-up by other magazines, e-zines, and newspapers.

 Karen is happy to have finally launched the video aspect of this site, with her YouTube channel.
-(Click here: ow.ly/Qfwl4.)
+(It can be found here: ow.ly/Qfwl4.)
 She’s thrilled to be able to bring you her takes on, as Johnny Carson said of her, “Whatever pops into her mind at the moment.”

 Obviously, by choosing the name Mr. X, he doesn’t want you to know anything about him!
 So, suffice it to say, this mystery man is the person behind Karen’s successes.
 He created, and forced her into doing, her long-running cable TV show, Karen’s Restaurant Revue, which is what springboarded her into every other endeavor.

 He’s a talented actor, singer, and writer in his own right, in addition to being Karen’s dishwasher, dog wrangler, laundry man, gardener, hairdresser, electrician, sanitary engineer, chef, plumber, cleaning crew, tech support, male nurse, personal shopper, and financier.